Robertinoos13/Python/All projects/GUI Apps/readme.txt

 You wanted only some GUI scripts examples?
 You finded the right folder!

-Here will be added Tkinter scripts, and probability, PyQt5 scripts coming soon!
+Here will be added more Tkinter and PyQt6 scripts coming soon!

 Now take a look at the scripts and enjoy!